pepkit/pepspec/docs/looper/tutorial/metadata.md

 ## Using a PEP for derived attributes

-Looper allows you to use metadata in PEP.
+Looper can read sample metadata as a PEP instead of as a CSV file.
-This is a powerful framework for specifying sample metadata that allows you to do things.
+This is a powerful framework for specifying sample metadata that allows you to make your metadata table easier to manage, easier to re-use, and more portable.
 You can read the [detailed PEP documentation](../../spec/simple-example.md) for a complete description of features.
 In this tutorial, we'll demonstrate one of the most useful PEP features: **derived attributes**.
-Derived attributes will allow us to remove the file paths from the metadata table, which is nice.
+Derived attributes will allow us to remove the file paths from the metadata table.
 We will keep everything else about the project the same (the data, pipeline and interface, and looper configuration) and replace the `metadata/sample_table.csv` with a PEP.

 The new sample metadata will use 2 files instead of one.
 We will still have the main `sample_table.csv` file, but we will add a `pep_config.yaml` file.